Slazenger became the largest manufacturer of tennis balls in the world.

 Slazenger was acquired by Dunlop Rubber, which was also a large manufacturer of sporting goods, in 1959.

-The balls for the World Cup finals of 1966 were made by Slazenger at Horbury.
+The footballs for the 1966 World Cup finals were made by Slazenger at Horbury.
 Around 30 sporting goods firms submitted balls for testing, and FIFA found Slazenger’s were of the highest quality.

 Dunlop Slazenger was sold to its management for £300 million in 1996.
 It was the leading producer of tennis balls in the world, and employed 3,000 people.